 Oh ya, did I mention that this café can fit 100 persons in one seating?
 The café divided into two sections, air-condition area and open-air area (Us?
 Obviously, we are in the air-cond area!).
 As mentioned by Ms. Judy, in one day some of the dim sums will not be available, which is done on purpose as they can’t manage to prepare all food in the menu the night before …. but that assures all items served on that particular day will be the freshest ones possible.

-The best part is all the dim sum was served in the bamboo steamer….. surprise surprise, we were attracted most to the Barbecued Chicken Pau!
+The best part is all the dim sum was served in the bamboo steamer….. surprise surprise, we are allure to the Barbecued Chicken Pau!
 It may look like a normal pau, but don’t judge a book by its cover!
 The pau’s pastry was light and fluffy, the filling is substantial and a little sweeter than the norm (We just love it!).

 Crispy Bean Curd Roll and Har Kau